Mridul-IIT-DH/blockchain-test/README.md

         setInterval(simulateSensorData, 10000);
         ```
         - Replace `<YOUR_NETWORK_ID>` with the correct network ID.
 You will find this in the terminal where you ran the command `npm run migrate`.
 The Network ID get generated after running the command `npm run migrate`.
+        - After every run a new network id will get added to `AirQualityData.json` present at `/home/user/test/build/contracts/AirQualityData.json`, which cannot be used later, so you can delete it time to time to keep the file clean.
 2.  **Run the Simulation Script:**
     -   In the terminal you can run `simulateData.js` by the following command:
         ```bash